An appropriate statistical approach for nonequilibrium particle production: Introduction

 \section{Introduction}

-A nonmonotonic horn--like structure of the $\mathrm{K}^+/\pi^+$ ratio was confirmed in various experiments, at AGS, SPS and low RHIC energies \cite{Gazdzicki:1998vd,E866:1999ktz,NA44:2002wha,NA49:2002pzu,NA49:2004iqm}.
-At $\sqrt{s_{NN}}\lesssim 20~$GeV, there is a monotonic rapid increase followed by a monotonic rapid decrease, i.e., a maximum appears, while at energies $\gtrsim 20~$GeV, the RHIC and LHC energies, the $\mathrm{K}^+/\pi^+$ ratio seems to be nearly energy--independent, i.e., a plateau is formed.
-Various interpretations have been given in literature \cite{Gazdzicki:1998vd,Cleymans:2005zx,Andronic:2005yp,Tawfik:2005gk,Tomasik:2006qs,Chatterjee:2009km,Tawfik:2010uh,Nayak:2010uq}.
-The thermal models which are either based on extensive additive Boltzmann--Gibbs (BG) and/or on Tsallis--type nonextensive statistics \cite{Tawfik:2019oct} aren't well succeeded in reproducing the nonmonotonic horn--like structure of the $\mathrm{K}^+/\pi^+$ ratio, Fig. \ref{fig:0} and Fig. \ref{fig:2}.
-Despite of this, various extensions to the thermal models are allegedly assumed to deliver explanations for the underlying processes in the particle production \cite{Shen:2019kil,Shen:2019zgi,Shen:2017pyo,Biro:2016dgd,Parvan:2010vn,Wilk:2014zka,Rybczynski:2012vj}!
+Experiments conducted at AGS, SPS, and low RHIC energies have confirmed the presence of a nonmonotonic horn-like structure in the $\mathrm{K}^+/\pi^+$ ratio \cite{Gazdzicki:1998vd,E866:1999ktz,NA44:2002wha,NA49:2002pzu,NA49:2004iqm}.
+At energies below $\sqrt{s_{NN}}\lesssim 20~$GeV, the ratio exhibits a rapid increase followed by a rapid decrease, resulting in the appearance of a maximum.
+However, at energies above $\gtrsim 20~$GeV, such as those observed at RHIC and LHC, the $\mathrm{K}^+/\pi^+$ ratio appears to be nearly independent of energy, forming a plateau.
+The literature offers various interpretations for this phenomenon \cite{Gazdzicki:1998vd,Cleymans:2005zx,Andronic:2005yp,Tawfik:2005gk,Tomasik:2006qs,Chatterjee:2009km,Tawfik:2010uh,Nayak:2010uq}.
+However, the thermal models based on either extensive additive Boltzmann-Gibbs (BG) statistics or Tsallis-type nonextensive statistics \cite{Tawfik:2019alr} have not been successful in reproducing the nonmonotonic horn-like structure observed in the $\mathrm{K}^+/\pi^+$ ratio, as depicted in Fig. \ref{fig:0} and Fig. \ref{fig:2}.
+Despite this, there have been attempts to extend the thermal models in order to provide explanations for the underlying processes involved in particle production \cite{Shen:2019kil,Shen:2019zgi,Shen:2017pyo,Biro:2016dgd,Parvan:2010vn,Wilk:2014zka,Rybczynski:2012vj}.